new-coyote/nuevo-coyote/site/workshop/nonprofit-anonymous.md

 eleventyExcludeFromCollections: false

 ---
-This workshop was originally presented as a breakout session at the 2021 WVDO Regional Conference.
+Nonprofit Anonymous was originally presented as a breakout session at the 2021 WVDO Regional Conference, and adapted as a workshop session (Tech Policies for Reducing Toxic Productivity) for the 2022 NTEN Conference.

+This training workshop can be tailored to address the specific needs and concerns of your organization's employees or members.

 ## About The Presentation